EmptyBox-Design/Predicting-Opioid-Overdose-in-Rhode-Island/README.md

 **Brandon Pachuca**

 Brandon is an Urban Data Analyst at KPF on the KPFui team.
 He has a background in architecture + urban planning and has worked as a software developer creating innovative tools and workflows at the intersection of architecture and emergent technologies.

 Brandon is finishing his master's at NYU Center for Urban Data Science, focusing on how technology, AI, and policy fit together to tackle our communities' challenges.

 **Nicolas Liu-Sontag**

+Nicholas is a Sustainability Manager at New York University where he works on developing and implementing NYU’s sustainability strategies and programs.
+He utilizes his background in green building and energy engineering, in combination with data analysis, to identify areas for carbon and energy reduction.

+Nicholas is completing his master’s NYU’s Center for Urban Science and Progress focusing on how machine learning and data analysis can solve societal problems.

 **Yicong Wang**